Louisiana USA Travel Guide

 Open drains and strong water flows present a danger in flooded areas.

 Citizens of non-VWP countries need a B-1 (business) or B-2 (tourism) a visa for visiting.
 The application involves completing Form DS-160 online, paying a fee, and attending an interview at an U.S. Embassy or consulate.
 This process spans weeks or months, so organization is important.
-Gather all required papers for your interview.
+Gather all required documents for your interview.

 Your passport must remain valid for at at least six months after your intended stay.